stidd/curriculum17-18/advanced/units/unit5/README.md

 # Unit 5: Playlist

 ## Overview:
-Coders will create an application by which they create an array of songs objects in the form of a JSON response.
-They will iterate over the array and add a div containing song information to the screen..
+In this unit coders will create a Playlist.
+The Playlist will display a list of information about different songs with images and links to play the songs.
+In order to create this project, coders will create an array of songs objects, use a for loop to iterate over the array of object, and display data to the screen using jQuery.
 ## Important Links

 | Example | Student Planning |  Starter Code | Solution Code  | Rubric | Extra Resources |